This article looks at how to prepare for interviews so that everything goes smoothly. It also gives tips on how to come across well on the day.

 So, once you know you've got an interview:

-- Work out how you are going to get to the interview.
-It might be a good idea to do a practice run.
+- work out how you are going to get to the interview and it might be a good idea to do a practice run

 You should think about how you are going to present yourself.
 Ask yourself the following questions: